Jelmerrr/Jelmerrr/README.md

 - Check out some more demos of my work on [my Youtube](https://www.youtube.com/@JelmerrR-sc3uq)

 ## Experience
-- 4 years of experience in Unity
+- 4 years of experience with Unity
 - 2 years of experience with sound design using FMOD
 - 1 year of experience with music composing
 - 2 years of experience with Blender
-- 4 years of experience in C#
+- 4 years of experience with C#

   Always interested in learning new things
+  Currently learning: Unreal Engine

 ## Contact
 - [LinkedIn](https://www.linkedin.com/in/jelmerderooij/)